federicohyo/ofxSiliconRetina/README.md

 ![alt text](https://github.com/federicohyo/ofxSiliconRetina/blob/master/docs/viewer_mesh_3d2.png "Mesh Example")

 This shows the output of the mesh example.
-The image can be rotated and translated by using the right mouse button and the mouse wheel simultaneously.
+The image can be rotated and translated using the mouse, in addition several parameters can be tuned by using the hotkeys (m,k,j,h).

 Introduction
 ------------